ALC 51st Anniversary Celebration: Grab your tickets for our annual event on Wednesday, October 4!

 In recent years, calls to end mass incarceration and meaningfully address racial injustice have resulted in California legislators passing broadly-supported criminal justice reforms.
 These laws enable people to return to their communities after they have earned their release from prison or jail.
 Immigrant Californians, however, are not included in these measures because of where they were born.
 Instead, they are subject to an unequal system of justice and the state prison system pushes them into ICE detention and deportation.
 This double punishment devastates families across our state.

-For the next few weeks, we’ll be sharing stories and photos that capture the safety and community strength made possible when people can come home.
-Follow #HOMEAct and #HomeNotHeartbreak on Twitter and Instagram for updates and join people across the state calling on California legislators and Governor Newsom to enact the HOME Act, reunite families, and uphold our values of fairness and equality.
+Their stories and photos that capture the safety and community strength made possible when people can come home.
+Follow #HomeNotHeartbreak on Twitter and Instagram for updates.